nxzq/inhouse-scrims/module/README.md

 # lol-inhouse

 League of Legends inhouse matchmaking solution.
-Attempts to honor role preference while also minimizing team MMR Δ & average lane MMR Δ (Lane Diff).
+Attempts to honor role preference while also minimizing team MMR Δ & lane MMR Δ (Lane Diff).
 Takes an array of player objects and returns an array of suitable lobbies sorted.

 ## Usage